 "There was a person who thought I was OK.
 I wasn't a complete dope," Weiss said.
 "I got some confidence out of that."

 In a moment of poetry aimed at making the distant and infinitesimal phenomenon understandable to non-experts, the academy announcement said gravitational waves "are always created when a mass accelerates, like when an ice-skater pirouettes or a pair of black holes rotate around each other."

-Professor Alberto Vecchio, from the University of Birmingham's Institute of Gravitational Wave Astronomy, said this discovery will produce results for decades to come.
+Professor Alberto Vecchio is from the University of Birmingham's Institute of Gravitational Wave Astronomy.
+He said this discovery will produce results for decades to come.

 "They have taken me, as well as hundreds of my colleagues, through such an intellectually rewarding and recently adrenaline-packed journey that we could not have even remotely imagined," he said.
 "The best part is that this is just the beginning of a new roller-coaster exploration of the universe."